-- Scientific and technical merit (e.g., sound approach and methodology, level of innovation, overall quality and comprehensiveness) - Potential Impact (e.g., how it will address a global health priority) - Partnership and project management (e.g., capabilities and expertise, project history and performance, risk management, budget)
+- Scientific and technical merit (e.g., sound approach and methodology, level of innovation, overall quality and comprehensiveness) - Potential Impact (e.g., how it will address a global health priority) - Partnership and project management (e.g., collaboration capabilities and expertise, project history and performance, risk management, budget)

 If a proposal has already been deemed technically or scientifically sound and aligned with global health needs by an established independent scientific or technical advisory committee (such as those established by PDPs), the partnership is expected to include a summary of the outcome of that review in their proposal submission.
+After the review process, the External Panel will provide funding recommendations to the HTLP Sub-Committee, which is comprised of selected GHIT Selection Committee members, who review and approve funding recommendations.